 Community Impact Newspaper sent Thoennes a series of questions about her candidacy.
+This article is part of ongoing May 4 election coverage and does not constitute an endorsement of the candidate.
 Her written responses, edited for publication style, are below.

 Why did you decide to run for this office?

 I love living in Southlake.
 Community service has always been my passion.
 For 20 years, I have been actively involved in Southlake civic and political issues with the goal of creating effective change.
 My family and I feel that the time is now for me to serve and represent the residents of Southlake.

 What experience—professional or political—do you have that would prepare you for this position?

 As a new Southlake landowner in 1999, I felt blessed to create a home in a community that was safe, secure and financially stable.
 I joined the Southlake Program for the Involvement of Neighborhoods and Neighborhood Southlake.

 Over the next 20 years, I expanded my volunteer efforts and serve as a board member for the following organizations: the Crime Control Prevention District, the Southlake Executive Forum and ProPlayers Foundation.
 I am or have been a committee member for a number of local nonprofit organizations: Kids Matter International, Greater Southlake Women’s Society, Southlake Newcomers, Southlake Rotary, and Southlake Business Buddies.

 I am a graduate of the Southlake Citizen Academy where I completed an extensive course covering Southlake police and fire procedures.

 Professionally, I support my family as the National Commercial Construction Sales Director for a research firm specializing in two data areas: conducting feasibility studies to evaluate land use development and monitoring the flow of commercial construction projects.

 What do you think is one of the biggest issues facing Southlake and how do you plan to address it on City Council?